liweiliwei33/academic-website/content/publication/pub4/index.md

 ---
-title: 'A dynamic service migration mechanism in edge cognitive computing'
+title: 'Opportunistic computing offloading in edge clouds'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here